Friday 20 January 2023

 It’s no secret that I am a ‘woman of a certain age’ and have lately been struggling dreadfully with the effects of perimenopause.

-Tracey is a Consultant nurse practitioner with a special interest and had trained in menopause management.
+Tracey is a Consultant nurse practitioner with a special interest and has trained in menopause management.

 Tracey went through my medical history and symptoms and we discussed all aspects of my lifestyle, diet, health and wellbeing.
-I have to say by the time I walked out of her surgery, I not only had learned a great deal about the my body and how my hormones were affecting me but also I came out a lot lighter in heart and mind, knowing that how I feel is ‘normal’ and that I can get and more importantly can accept help!
+I have to say by the time I walked out of her surgery, I not only had learned a great deal about the the menopause but also my body and how my hormones were affecting me but above all, I came out a lot lighter in heart and mind, knowing that how I feel is ‘normal’ and that I can get, and more importantly can accept help!

 Give Traceys website a look (www.https://www.eastridingaesthetics.co.uk/wellness) , she doesn’t just deal in positive reflections for ladies of a certain age she is also highly trained in her field and teaches nationwide.